Funding The Pivot

-What happens when you aren’t close to retirement and what to make a career switch or start up a new business?
+What happens when you aren’t close to retirement and want to make a career switch or start up a new business?
 What is realistic?
-How should you think about the risks so that you avoid what a crippling financial decision?
+How should you think about the risks so that you avoid a crippling financial decision?

 As clients and friends have come to me with this issue, I have taken my personal experience and some financial planning concepts to put structure around what can be a high risk, but high reward decision.

 The Assessment and the Plan

 Many of us daydream about a better tomorrow . . . better finances, more control of time, health and family happiness, a clearer path to professional or extracurricular achievement and establishing a legacy.
 These things don’t come without costs and the risk of failure.
 Therefore, you need a plan.

 The first step is to assess the situation at hand.

 Are you running from something or running to something?